jenkins-x/jx-docs/content/en/docs/getting-started/setup/boot/clouds/amazon.md

     provider: aws
 ```

-If you wish to setup your EKS cluster by hand and not use [eksctl](https://eksctl.io/) then please specify `terraform: true` to indicating you are setting up all of the AWS related cloud resources yourself and that you do not want `jx boot` to try set anything up.
+If you wish to setup your EKS cluster by hand and not use [eksctl](https://eksctl.io/) then please specify `terraform: true` to indicate that you are setting up all of the AWS related cloud resources yourself and that you do not want `jx boot` attempting to set anything up.

 We recommend using [Jenkins X Pipelines](/architecture/jenkins-x-pipelines/) as this works out of the box with kaniko for creating container images without needing a docker daemon and works well with ECR.